anoopctkm/machine-learning/projects/capstone/report.md

 Despite this useful tecnique, I found model refinement particularly difficult.
 It has been demonstrated empirically that collaborative-filtering algorithms produce better rating estimates than content-based filtering.
 In this project, the final solution required content-based filtering, therefore making predictions particularly difficult.

 I believe that the final solution is useful for making "best-guess" predictions of user ratings for new movies.
 Of course, the accuracy of those predictions will be far from perfect.
-Still, the solution provides a fast and simple approach for helping to personalise new movie recommendations that will likley improve customer experiences over and above basic benchmark approaches.
+Still, the solution provides a fast and simple approach for helping to personalise new movie recommendations that will likley improve customer experiences over and above basic benchmark approaches, until user rating data can be gathered.

 ### Improvement

 In this project, I opted to investigate a "best case" scenario, where users had each provided many ratings.
 This was done, in part, because the user data base had to be reduced to make the computations possible on my local machine.
 For a real movie recommender system to be tested and implemented in services like Netflix, it would need to account for large numbers of users who may have very few ratings, possibly none.

-Another avenue for improving the solution investigated here would be to source movie information for places other than IMDB.
+Another avenue for improving the solution investigated here would be to source movie information from places other than IMDB.
 This project made use of a curated IMDB dataset.
 However, in reality, such data sets may not be available.
 It would be of value to implement general web scraping tools that could obtain movie information from multiple sources and support predictions.

 [^c1]: Francesco Ricci and Lior Rokach and Bracha Shapira, Introduction to Recommender Systems Handbook, Recommender Systems Handbook, Springer, 2011, pp. 1-35
 [^c2]: Prem Melville and Vikas Sindhwani, Recommender Systems, Encyclopedia of Machine Learning, 2010.